ithacaxyz/porto/examples/react-native-mode/README.md

 ## 2. Prerequisites

-- XCode for iOS
+- XCode for iOS with iOS Simulator (I use [XCodesApp](https://github.com/XcodesOrg/XcodesApp))
-- Android Studio for Android
+- Android Studio for Android with Android Emulator (If targeting Android)

 ## 3. Install Dependencies